Aditya-rgb/git_assignment_HeroVired/README.md

-# git_assignment_HeroVired_2
+# git_assignment_HeroVired - 1

+## Assignment Overview
-# Assignment question 1 - You are part of a development team working on a Python application called "CalculatorPlus."
+You are part of a development team working on a Python application called "CalculatorPlus."
 The application provides basic arithmetic operations, such as addition, subtraction, multiplication, and division.
 Your task is to implement a new feature that adds support for calculating the square root of a number.

+## Steps Taken

+1. **Repository Creation**:
-1. Created a repository named "git_assignment_HeroVired" from the github UI.
-Made it in "private" mode and added a README.md file.
+   - Created a repository named "git_assignment_HeroVired" from the GitHub UI in "private" mode and added a README.md file.

-2. Went to my local and opened git bash.
-Gave the command "git clone git@github.com:Aditya-rgb/git_assignment_HeroVired.git"

-3. To make the "dev" branch gave the command "git checkout -b dev"

-   From git bash terminal, "vi CalculatorPlus.py", pasted the code from VLearn platoform.

-   Alternatley opened VScode from git bash terminal using the command "code ."

-4. Saved the code in the local dev branch.

-   Then in git bash gave the following commands :
+2. **Cloning the Repository**:
+   - Opened Git Bash and cloned the repository:
+     ```bash
+     git clone git@github.com:Aditya-rgb/git_assignment_HeroVired.git
+     ```

+3. **Creating a Development Branch**:
+   - Created the "dev" branch:
+     ```bash
+     git checkout -b dev
+     ```

+4. **Adding Initial Code**:
+   - Opened the code file:
+     ```bash
+     vi CalculatorPlus.py
+     ```
+   - Pasted the initial code and saved it.

+5. **Committing Changes**:
+   - Added and committed the code:
+     ```bash
      git add .
      git commit -m "Pushing the initial code from local dev to remote dev"

-   git push -u origin dev #setting the dev branch as upstream so that next time when i push anything i wont have to explicitly mention anything in my commands.

-5. Went to local main branch and did "git merge dev"

-   Before pushing anything from local main to remote main did this :
+     git push -u origin dev
+     ```

+6. **Merging Changes**:
+   - Merged changes from the "dev" branch to the "main" branch:
+     ```bash
+     git checkout main
-   git pull origin main #pulled the updates for the readme file which i am writing
+     git pull origin main
      git merge dev

-   git push #pushed the Version 1 release of the code.
+     git push
+     ```

+7. **Collaboration**:
-6. Added Manish Panda as one of my colloaborators.
+   - Added Manish Panda as a collaborator.

-7. Added a feature branch feature/sqrt form the dev branch with the command "git checkout -b feature/sqrt".
+8. **Adding a Feature Branch**:
+   - Created a feature branch for square root functionality:
+     ```bash
+     git checkout -b feature/sqrt
+     ```

-   Added the square root function in the code in local and did the following commands.
+   - Added the square root function and committed:
+     ```bash
      git add .
      git commit -m "Added the square root functionality to the code in feature branch."

-   git push -u origin feature/sqrt #setting the feature/sqrt branch as upstream so that next time when i push anything i wont have to explicitly mention anything in my commands.
+     git push -u origin feature/sqrt
+     ```

+9. **Bug Fixing**:
-8. Found a bug in the dev branch so to fix it did the following commands :
+   - Fixed a bug in the "dev" branch:
+     ```bash
      git checkout dev
      code .

-   #made the fix
+     # made the fix
      git add .
      git commit -m "Fixed the divide bug in Dev local and now pushing to dev remote."
      git push

-9. Now making sure the fix made in dev reflects in my feature branch so for that did the following :
+     ```

+10. **Ensuring Feature Branch Update**:
+    - Merged fixes from "dev" into the "feature/sqrt" branch:
+      ```bash
       git checkout feature/sqrt
       git merge dev
       git push

-10 .Opened Github UI

-    clicked on pull request

-    new pull request ( main <- dev)

-    created the request

-    clicked on Assigness on the right and added manish panda

-    Manish went to my repo, went to pull requests in his UI

-    clicked on my pull request which was reflecting there

-    clicked on files changed

-    reviewed my code and have the appropriate comments and then clicked on Approve.

-    I came to my pull request then and did the merge, closed my request

-    Remote main brnach finally reflected the code as same as dev

-11. Now to merge the changes from feature/sqrt to dev
+      ```

+11. **Pull Request Process**:
+    - Created a pull request from "main" to "dev" and added reviewers.
+    - Merged approved pull requests.

+12. **Final Testing**:
+    - Tested the application in the "dev" branch, ensured functionality was intact, and merged changes to "main":
+      ```bash
-     git checkout dev
+      git checkout main

-     git pull origin dev # good practice

-     git merge feature/sqrt

-     git push

-     # Now the square root functionality reflects in local dev and remote dev too.

-13. Did the testing in dev in VS code, code runs good.
-Now as part of the question merging the latest changes intorducted in dev (square root functionality) to main, then did this: git checkout main

-    git pull origin main #good practice
+      git pull origin main
       git merge dev
       git push
+      ```

+## Versioning
-16. Adding the release version 2!!
+- Added release version 2.

-# git_assignment_HeroVired_2
+# git_assignment_HeroVired - 2

+## Assignment Overview
-# Assignment question 2 - For a project that deals with large binary files, integrate Git LFS (Large File Storage) to handle these files efficiently.
-Demonstrate how to add, commit, and push binary files to the repository, ensuring they are tracked by Git LFS correctly.
-Clone the repository on another machine to verify that the binary files are downloaded correctly.
+For a project dealing with large binary files, integrate Git LFS (Large File Storage) to handle these files efficiently.
+This project demonstrates how to add, commit, and push binary files to the repository, ensuring they are tracked correctly by Git LFS.
+Additionally, it verifies that the binary files are downloaded correctly when cloned on another machine.

-# In the repository ‘git_assignment_HeroVired’, create a branch ‘lfs’.
-Upload any large file whose size is over ‘200mb’ and try to push this file into the repository.
+## Steps Taken

+1. **File Creation**:
-1.Created a random .bin file of size 300MB.
+   - Created a random `.bin` file of size 300MB.

-2.Downloaded into the local machine and put it in main branch

-3.Following GIT commands were executed in git bash :
+2. **Branch Creation**:
+   - Switched to the main branch and created a new branch `lfs`:
+     ```bash

-   git checkout -b LFS # Creating a new branch LFS from MAIN branch
+     git checkout -b LFS

-   ls -lrt

-   ls -lrta
+     ```

+3. **Tracking Large Files**:
+   - Executed the following commands to track the `.bin` files:
+     ```bash
-   git lfs track "*.bin" # Tracking Large Files: Identifing the large files in the LFS branch that needs to be managed by Git LFS.
+     git lfs track "*.bin" # Tracking large files with Git LFS
      git status
+     ```

+4. **Adding and Committing**:
+   - Added and committed the large file:
+     ```bash
      git add .

-   git commit -m "Pushing 300mb bin file to remote"
+     git commit -m "Pushing 300MB bin file to remote"

-   git push -u origin LFS # Pushing the large file to remote GIT branch LFS
+     git push -u origin LFS

-   #Clones the repo in a separate machine and put in the following commands:
+     ```

+5. **Cloning the Repository**:
+   - Cloned the repository on another machine to verify that the binary file is correctly downloaded:
+     ```bash
-   git clone git@github.com:Aditya-rgb/git_assignment_HeroVired.git  # Cloning my repo into another location
+     git clone git@github.com:Aditya-rgb/git_assignment_HeroVired.git

-   ls -lrt
+     ```

+6. **Verifying Files**:
+   - Navigated to the cloned repository and checked the files:
+     ```bash
      cd git_assignment_HeroVired/

-   ls -lrt

      git checkout LFS
      ls -lrta

-   total 292989

-   drwxr-xr-x 1 KIIT 197121         0 Jul 13 16:43 ../

-   -rw-r--r-- 1 KIIT 197121       853 Jul 13 16:43 CalculatorPlus.py

-   -rw-r--r-- 1 KIIT 197121        43 Jul 13 16:44 .gitattributes

-   -rw-r--r-- 1 KIIT 197121      3294 Jul 13 16:44 README.md

-   drwxr-xr-x 1 KIIT 197121         0 Jul 13 16:45 ./
+     ```

+   - Confirmed that the 300MB binary file was pulled correctly:
+     ```
-   -rw-r--r-- 1 KIIT 197121 300000000 Jul 13 16:45 300MB.bin              # .bin file pulled from remote branch
+     -rw-r--r-- 1 KIIT 197121 300000000 Jul 13 16:45 300MB.bin

-   drwxr-xr-x 1 KIIT 197121         0 Jul 13 16:45 .git/

-   515  history
+     ```

+## Conclusion
+Successfully integrated Git LFS to manage large binary files within the project.
+The process included creating a large binary file, tracking it with Git LFS, and verifying successful download on another machine.

+# git_assignment_HeroVired - 3

+## Assignment Overview
-# Assignment question 3 -  In this same GitHub repository, create a new branch ‘geometry-calculator’, we'll work on a simple Python program that calculates the area of a circle and the area of a rectangle.
-We'll use Git stash to switch between working on multiple features (calculating circle area and calculating rectangle area) without committing incomplete changes.
+In this assignment, we will create a new branch ‘geometry-calculator’ in the existing GitHub repository to develop a simple Python program that calculates the area of a circle and the area of a rectangle.
+We will use Git stash to switch between working on these features without committing incomplete changes.

+## Steps Taken

+1. **Branch Creation**:
-1. Created a branch geometry-calculator by:
+   - Created a branch `geometry-calculator` from the main branch:
+     ```bash

-   git checkout -b geometry-calculator (from main)
+     git checkout -b geometry-calculator

-3. Pasted the inital code in the new repo and pushed it to remote :
+     ```

+2. **Initial Code Push**:
+   - Opened VS Code and created a Python file `GeometryCalculator.py` with the initial draft of the code.
+   - Added and committed the initial code to the remote `geometry-calculator` branch:
+     ```bash
      code .
-(Opened VS code and created a python file "GeometryCalculator.py" and pasted the inital draft)

      git add .

-   git commit -m "WIP : Pushing the inital code to the remote from geometry-calculator local repo"
+     git commit -m "WIP: Pushing the initial code to the remote from geometry-calculator local repo"

-   git push -u origin geometry-calculator #setting the geometry-calculator branch as upstream so that next
+     git push -u origin geometry-calculator

-   time when i push anything i wont have to explicitly mention anything in my commands.
+     ```

+3. **Feature Branch for Circle Area**:
-5. Created the feature branch "feature/circle-area from branch geometry-calculator
+   - Created a feature branch `feature/circle-area` from `geometry-calculator`:
+     ```bash
+     git checkout -b feature/circle-area

-   code . # Implemented the circle area code in the code in VScode
+     code . # Implemented the circle area code in VS Code
      git status

-   git stash save "WIP : Stashing the changes made in feature/circle-area" #saving the stash with a message
+     git stash save "WIP: Stashing the changes made in feature/circle-area" # Saving the stash with a message

-   git status #this shows "nothing to commit" which indicates working directory is clean.
+     git status # Shows "nothing to commit" indicating the working directory is clean
+     ```

+4. **Feature Branch for Rectangle Area**:
-7. Came back to geometry-calculator and created the brnach feature/rectangle-area
+   - Switched back to `geometry-calculator` and created the branch `feature/rectangle-area`:
+     ```bash
      git checkout geometry-calculator
      git status

-   git checkout -b feature/rectangle-area #Creating new branch
+     git checkout -b feature/rectangle-area

-   code .
+     code . # Implemented the rectangle area code in VS Code

-   git stash save "WIP : Stashing the changes made in feature/rectangle-area" #saving the stash with a message
+     git stash save "WIP: Stashing the changes made in feature/rectangle-area" # Saving the stash with a message

-   git status #this shows "nothing to commit" which indicates working directory is clean and git stash is working.
+     git status # Shows "nothing to commit" indicating the working directory is clean
+     ```

+5. **Unstash and Push Circle Area Code**:
-9. According to the question, now will go back to feature/circle-area and push the code to git
+   - Switched back to `feature/circle-area` and unstashed the changes:
+     ```bash
      git checkout feature/circle-area

-   ls -lrt

-   git status #shows nothing to commit as we stashed away everything
+     git status # Shows nothing to commit as we stashed everything

-   git stash list #to unstash the correct stash belonging to this branch because git stash is universal across whole repository
+     git stash list # To list all stashes

-   git stash apply stash@{1} # un stashing the changes which was made only in the circle-area branch
+     git stash apply stash@{1} # Unstashing the changes made in circle-area branch
      code .
      git add .
      git commit -m "Un-stashed and completed the circle area code and pushing it remote now."

-   git push -u origin feature/circle-area  #pushing to remote and setting the branch as upstream
+     git push -u origin feature/circle-area

-11. Now doing the same with feature/rectangle-area branch
+     ```

+6. **Unstash and Push Rectangle Area Code**:
+   - Switched to `feature/rectangle-area` and unstashed the changes:
+     ```bash
      git checkout feature/rectangle-area
      git status

-    git stash apply stash@{0}
+     git stash apply stash@{0} # Unstashing the changes made in rectangle-area branch
      code .
      git add .
      git commit -m "Un-stashed and completed the rectangle area code and pushing it remote now."
      git push -u origin feature/rectangle-area

-Next steps involved creating 2 pull requests
+     ```

+7. **Creating Pull Requests**:
-I have created two pull requests into the geometry-calcualtor instead of dev and tested it there, then from geometry-calculator into main.
+   - Created two pull requests into the `geometry-calculator` branch for testing:

-First, geometry-calculator <- feature/circle-area, and getting it reviewed by shubham Rajak
+     1. `geometry-calculator <- feature/circle-area`, reviewed by Shubham Rajak

-Second, geometry-calculator <- feature/rectangle-area, and getting it reviewed by shubham Rajak again
+     2. `geometry-calculator <- feature/rectangle-area`, reviewed by Shubham Rajak

-Now the geomtery-calculator branch has the whole code with both circle area and rectangle code snippets.
+   - The `geometry-calculator` branch now contains the complete code for both circle area and rectangle area calculations.

+8. **Final Pull Request to Main**:
-Finalt step, creating a pull request again for main branch
+   - Created a pull request to merge `geometry-calculator` into `main`:
+     ```bash

-main <- geometry-calcultor, and getting it reviewed
+     main <- geometry-calculator, reviewed and merged.
+     ```

+## Conclusion
+Successfully implemented the calculation of the area of a circle and rectangle in the Python program using Git stash for switching between features.
+The code was reviewed, tested, and merged into the main branch.